superdiana/opentok-karaoke/README.md

 pip install -r requirements.txt
 ```

-Execute the command to start flask application (We will use socketIO to send messages to the room)
+Execute the command to start the flask application (We will use socketIO to send messages to the room)

 ```sh
 python karaoke.py